ewarchul/cec2021/README.md

 This repository contains results of numerical experiments performed on CEC 2021 for the paper:

-### *The step-size adaptation procedure utilizing fitness of the population midpoint*
+### *A new step-size adaptation rule for CMA-ES based on the population midpoint fitness*

 It also contains the source code of used optimization algorithms and scripts to reproduce conducted experiments.